PeteZDj/Phase-4-Group-Project/README.md

 We can determine our top five recommendations and their anticipated return on investment after three years based on the graph above.

-Zip code 94804: This area's housing prices have been steadily rising, and a high return on investment is expected.
+`Zip code 94804 = Richmond California`: This area's housing prices have been steadily rising, and a high return on investment is expected.
 Its stable market dynamics and favourable price trends make it a good fit for our client's investment portfolio.

-Zip code 75217 With its promising combination of affordability and appreciation potential, this area represents an excellent opportunity for our client.
+`Zip code 75217 =  Dallas Texas` With its promising combination of affordability and appreciation potential, this area represents an excellent opportunity for our client.
 Our analysis shows a positive trajectory in housing prices, indicating a high ROI potential.

-Zip code 19143: This zipcode demonstrates resilience in the face of market fluctuations, with consistent growth and promising investment opportunities.
+`Zip code 19143 = Kingsessing Philadelphia County `: This zipcode demonstrates resilience in the face of market fluctuations, with consistent growth and promising investment opportunities.
 Its affordability and upward price trends make it an appealing option for our client looking for long-term returns.

-Zip code 60628: This area has strong growth potential despite fluctuations in the overall market, especially in low-cost housing segments.
+`Zip code 60628 = Roseland Chicago Illinois`: This area has strong growth potential despite fluctuations in the overall market, especially in low-cost housing segments.
 Given the current favourable market conditions and anticipated growth, it is highly recommended for our client's investment plan.

-Zip code 48227: This area offers our client an appealing investment opportunity because of its stability in the market and affordability.
+`Zip code 48227 - Wayne County Detroit, Michigan`: This area offers our client an appealing investment opportunity because of its stability in the market and affordability.
 It has the potential to yield substantial returns over time due to its steady increase in housing prices and bright future prospects.

 After that, the investor has the option to invest in any of the zip codes listed above, with the exception of 85035, which offers a negative return on investment.